TurboGears/tg2docs/docs/main/QuickStart.rst

     $ paster serve development.ini

-As soon as that's done point your browser at http://localhost:8080/ and you'll see a nice welcome page with the inform(flash) message and current time.
+As soon as that's done point your browser at http://localhost:8080/ and you'll see a nice welcome page.

 .. note::
     If you're exploring TurboGears 2 after using TurboGears 1 you may notice a few things: